lila-network/certwarden-deploy/docs/content/installation.md

 - make: A build automation tool
 - Go: Version 1.22 or later

-## Building the Project from source
+## Building the Project from Source

 To build the project, first clone the projects git repository, then navigate to the project's root directory and run the following command:
 ```shell